acerio98/acerio98.github.io/games.md

 @column
 # Sunset Island
 A survival horror game I made with a 6-person group in October 2018 for a game jam.
 Look around the town, collect resources, and watch out for the spiders!
-#Bad things will happen at night if you are not careful.

-#You will need to be fast and chop down trees and pick up rocks before the sunsets.
-But if night falls, make good use of the tools you have collected to protect yourself and survive as long as possible.
-You can do it!

 [Download Link](https://wsoft.itch.io/sunset-island)
 @row